dythia102/CReactivePool/README.md

 O(1) acquire and release operations for objects.
 Thread-safe using libuv mutexes, suitable for multi-threaded applications.
 Configurable pool size and custom object types via allocator interface.
+Object reset/initialization to ensure default state on acquire/release.
 Robust error handling for pool exhaustion and invalid operations.
 No external dependencies except libuv for thread safety.
 Suitable for reactive streams, network programming, and high-throughput applications.